Configure Projects, Groups and Permissions for Managed Self-Service

 Vetted data sources for Analysts to connect to

-You would allow authorized Analysts (that is, the Publishers group described earlier) to connect their workbooks to data sources in this project, but not download or edit them.
+You would allow authorised Analysts (that is, the Publishers group described earlier) to connect their workbooks to data sources in this project, but not download or edit them.
 You would deny the view capability to the Business Users group for this project, so those users would not even see this project.

 Another possibility is to segregate workbooks and data sources that the site’s administrative views show haven’t been used for a period of time.
 You could give content owners a time limit before their content is removed from the server.

-Whether you do this or delete directly from the working projects is up to your organization.
+Whether you do this or delete directly from the working projects is up to your organisation.
 In an active environment, don’t be afraid to be intentional about removing content that is not being used.